BurakOnemli/Open-Source-Electronic-Load/README.md

 ## Dependencies

-- A C toolchain for the supported microcontroller
+- STM32CubeIDE toolchain for programming the microcontroller
-- PCB design software (e.g., KiCad or Eagle)
+- KiCad for PCB design
 - Standard electronics lab tools for assembly

 ## Contributing